brandonparee/personal-website/src/data/resume/index.md

 * Write and maintain coding standards and style guides
 * Create tools to help developers save time
 * Improve Gulp and Maven build processes for frontend code
-* Perform regular code reviews for Javascript and Sass changes in mutliple codebases
+* Perform regular code reviews for Javascript and Sass changes in multiple codebases
 * Assist with sprint planning, refining requirements and stories